yilmazfatih6/hexfall/README.md

-# HexagonFatih
-Replicate of Hexfall, demo project for Vertigo Games

-If game scene is empty on project launch, switch to Scenes/Main.Scene.
+# If game scene is empty on project launch, switch to Scenes/Main.Scene.